-Adi Leibovitch is a JSD candidate and a John M. Olin Scholar in Law and Economics at the University of Chicago Law School.
-Her dissertation analyzes the impact of specialization on judicial decision-making from both theoretical and empirical perspectives.
+Adi Leibovitch is a JSD candidate at the University of Chicago Law School.
+Her dissertation analyzes the impact of specialization on judicial decision making from both theoretical and empirical perspectives.

 Chien-Chih Lin holds BA and LLM degrees from National Taiwan University and University of Chicago.
 His major academic interests include Constitutional Law, Comparative Law, and Judicial Politics.
 He was a member of Taipei Bar Association before coming to Chicago.
 His work has appeared in The American Journal of Comparative Law and National Taiwan University Law Review.